madhug-nadig/articles/_posts/2017-11-04-understanding-genetic-algorithms-and-with-an-example-machine-learning.md

 **Selecting members to create the next generations:**

-The members with the best fitness score [5,2,3] and [2,5,2] have same fitness, which randomly choose one of them - [5,2,3].
+The members with the best fitness score [5,2,3] and [2,5,2] have same fitness, we randomly choose one of them - [5,2,3].
+We are not choosing the members with the same fitness in order to maintain diversity and to ensure we don't converge too early.
 Out of the remaining two, [4,3,3] has better fitness, so that is chosen.
-We are not choosing the members with the same fitness in order to maintain diversity and to ensure we don't converge too early.

 **Performing Crossover**